Delivering Family Dreams

 Can I use my own doctor?

 Most of the time, yes.
 Once there is a viable heartbeat and the gestational surrogate is released from the fertility physician, the gestational surrogate’s obstetrician (OB/GYN) may resume care throughout the pregnancy and delivery.
-There may be situations where a physician is not comfortable or qualified in managing a high-risk pregnancy (if a gestational surrogate is pregnant with more than one baby) that could necessitate a change in obstetricians.
+There may be situations where a physician is not comfortable or qualified in managing a high-risk pregnancy (if a gestational surrogate is pregnant with more than one baby), or if your insurance does not cover your doctor, that could necessitate a change in obstetricians.
 Should a gestational surrogate need to change obstetricians, The Stork’s Nest is happy to assist them with finding a new one.

 How long does it take to arrange a surrogacy?